basarat/typescript-book/docs/project/external-modules.md

 ### Use case: Ensure Import

 Sometimes you want to load a file just for the side effect (e.g. the module might register itself with some library like [CodeMirror addons](https://codemirror.net/doc/manual.html#addons) etc.).
-However if you just do a `import/require` the transpiled JavaScript will not contain a dependency on the module and your module loader (e.g. webpack) might completely ignore the import.
+However, if you just do a `import/require` the transpiled JavaScript will not contain a dependency on the module and your module loader (e.g. webpack) might completely ignore the import.
 In such cases you can use a `ensureImport` variable to ensure that the compiled JavaScript takes a dependency on the module e.g.:

 ```ts
 import foo = require('./foo');